 Do you need casual staff?
 The Hiring Manager is responsible for providing the required information to the HR Operations team in order for them to initiate a casual engagement.
+The prospective casual employee will have 7 days from date of offer, to accept their casual contract.

 How do I request a casual engagement/s?